etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

   * Call Stored Procedure

-These classes make use of the same database connection as the DAL, in addition instead of working with String parameters you can work with the java (primitive) objects directly.
+These classes make use of the same database connection as the DAL, in addition instead of working with String parameters, you can work with the java (primitive) objects directly.

 Both classes contain javadoc with a detailed description on how to use the class.

-Another interesting part when working with direct database updates (outside of Hibernate) is the following section in the trouble shooting guide:  changes not visible in the DAL after calling stored procedure  .
+Another interesting part when working with direct database updates (outside of Hibernate) is the following section in the trouble shooting guide: changes not visible in the DAL after calling stored procedure.

 ##  The DalConnectionProvider

-To access and make use of classic Openbravo code it is often needed to have a ConnectionProvider object available.
-When combining DAL actions with classic Openbravo operations it makes sense to use one overall database connection and commit all actions in one step.
+To access and make use of classic Etendo code, it is often needed to have a ConnectionProvider object available.
+When combining DAL actions with classic Etendo operations, it makes sense to use one overall database connection and commit all actions in one step.

-To support this the DAL provides a special ConnectionProvider implementation which makes use of the DAL database connection: the  DalConnectionProvider  .
+To support this, the DAL provides a special ConnectionProvider implementation which makes use of the DAL database connection: the  DalConnectionProvider  .
 This class is simple to use, check out the javadoc for more information.
 The class can simply be used by instantiating it: